INQUIRE

 - Manage Annual Fund solicitation

-- Help soliciting corporate memberships and corporate sponsorships
+- Help solicit corporate sponsorships

 - Grant writing experience